-Each rebarriQue (a container) can be disassembled as often as desired, entire sides of the barrel or individual staves can be exchanged, re-scanned and reassembled liquid-tight.
+Each rebarriQue (a single container) can be disassembled as often as desired, entire barrel sides or individual staves can be exchanged, re-scanned and reassembled liquid-tight.
 The inner surfaces can be planed, toasted again and again covered with wine.
-This allows for a detachable closure system between the staves and layer rings that allows easy disassembly, chemical-free reworking and quick assembly of the staves.
-This way you can also combine stave woods with different toast profiles in a rebarriQue.
-This allows individual flavor configurations.
+This allows a detachable closure system between the individual staves as well as the four sides of each drum wall, which allows easy disassembly, chemical-free reworking and multiple reconditioning of rebarriQues.
+Thus, the four barrel walls can be combined with different toast profiles in a rebarriQue.
+Possible drum wall single toasts are (Robotic Toasted): Heavy Toast (H) 25% Medium Toast (M) 15%, Soft Toast (S) 5%.
+The toast profiles range from SSSS (Supersoft) 20% to HHHH (Four Times Heavy) 100%.

 Pictures: © rebarriQue